-After the highlights of Black Sea Pearl Varna, it’s time to hit the road to the highlights of the Northern Black Sea Coast
+After the city attractions in Varna, it’s time to hit the road to the most interesting attractions of Bulgarian Black Sea Coast

 My number one place is Pobiti Kamani (20km from Varna)

-Number two: Balchik (42 km northeast of Varna)
+Number 2 interesting attaraction: Balchik (42 km northeast of Varna)

 Next stop: Albena (30 km northeast from Varna and 8 km southeast from Balchik)

-Aladzha Monastery is the next highlight on our way (stop number 4)
+Aladzha Monastery is the next attraction on our way (stop number 4)

 Aladzha Monastery is a popular tourist attraction 17 km north of Varna and 3 km west of Golden Sands beach resort, located in the protected forest area of the Golden Sands Natural Park. it is a medieval Orthodox cave monastery that represents catacombs hidden in a big rock.
 To explore the catacombs, you have to climb the stairs.

 Number five: Cape Kaliakra (60 kilometers northeast of Varna)